rzbrk/PerlPress/README.md

 PerlPress is a static web content management system written in the programming language Perl.
 It can be used to build up a blog-style website that consists of static files.
 PerlPress is currently in an early development stage.
-Extensive documentation will follow.

 ## Installation

 PerlPress is developed using [Dist::Zilla](http://dzil.org).
 After cloning the repository make sure you have Dist::Zilla installed and configured.
-Change to the directory PerlPress/ (hier you should find a file named dist.ini) and run dzil install (you may be sudo first).
+Change to the directory PerlPress/ (here you should find a file named dist.ini) and run `dzil install` (you may become sudo first).
-Assuming the installation process ran successfully, you have all libraries and executables needed.
+Assuming the installation process ran successfully, you have all libraries and executables in place.

 Each PerlPress project has a source directory holding the HTML template and other stuff.
 The article content is stored in a MySQL (or